Ackee-Blockchain/trident/documentation/docs/features/instructions-sequences.md

 }
 ```

 !!! tip

-    Consider checking the [Examples](../examples/examples.md) section for more tips.
+Consider checking the [Examples](../examples/examples.md) section for more tips on implementing instruction sequences effectively.